ben854719/ben854719.github.io/README.md

 Hackathon 2025 (AI Thinker Ottawa - Build  to Convert):

 Our team has launched a website that offers affordable meal plan subscriptions.
-We have also develop an Avatar Agentic AI—a bilingual language model that enables users to ask questions about the meal plan pricing in English or French.
+We have also develop an Avatar Agentic AI—a bilingual LLM model that enables users to ask questions about the meal plan pricing in English or French.

 ## Contact Information: